“Health is a state of body, wellness is a state of being”J. Stanford

 Studies have shown that listening to music can benefit overall well-being, help regulate emotions and lift mood, build endurance and reduce anxiety.
 An article published by Harvard Health suggests that “Joyful music produced a 26% increase in blood flow, a benefit similar to aerobic exercise”.

-Residents at The Richardson have expressed that not only has their functionality and mobility improved since partaking in the Concentric Rehab program, their general well-being and confidence have bettered, sleep has improved and they are able to participate in more activities.
+Residents have expressed that not only has their functionality and mobility improved since partaking in the Wellness program, their general well-being and confidence have bettered, sleep has improved and they are able to participate in more activities.
 Supporting an overall improved quality of life.

 “Dad’s improvement on the one on one program is amazing and Mum’s small group program has been very beneficial physically and socially.
 We are grateful for the kind and professional approach that the team offers and impressed with their smiling faces and positive approach”Silvia, daughter of resident

-To learn more about this exclusive offer, or to speak to someone about your situation or that of a loved one, please contact us or book a tour online.
+To learn more about our rehabilitation and wellness services for seniors, or to speak to someone about your situation or that of a loved one, please contact us or book a tour online.